-accessible formats are available on request.
+Hard copies of the Strategic Transport Plan and alternative accessible formats are available on request.
 The plain text will be made available in full on the Transport for the North website.
 The plain text may be freely downloaded and translated by individuals or organisations for conversion

-- Highways England
+Highways England

 Network Rail

 Transport for the North

-Transport for the North
+Transport for the North Transport for the North Transport for the North

-- Transport for the North Transport for the North
+Transport for the North Transport for the North Transport for the North Transport for the North